bes-ptah/winbatchOS/README.md

 #### **NOTE: WinBatchX has removed support for Windows 10 Version 1903.
 It will continue to work on that version, but know no support is coming for that version of Windows 10.**

-###### WinBatchX is designed to be portable wherever you go.
-You just need the core files (which is a lot of lightweight applications) and WinBatchX itself.
+###### Last Updated 10-19-21:
+###### WinBatchX is designed to be portable.
+It does not use your registry or anything.
+It has it's kind-of own registry with core interface files for a GUI, and WinBatchX.bat itself.
+WinBatchX.bat has the apps until 17.0, when it retrieves the code from your local NIFS file system inside the system (1630 and lower) folder.
+###### To grab a copy of the latest stable release, Click on the link that says "+ %number% of releases", and the latest release is without a pre-release tag.
 ###### 1. Click on the latest release on the right.
 For smaller screens, scroll the bottom of the page, then click on the latest release.
 ###### 2. Download the latest version or build from the releases page.
 ###### 3. Unzip the file to a destination.
 This is a .zip file, meaning Windows Explorer can read it.
-You can use 3rd-Party tools to unzip it.
+If a dialog pops up, click on Windows Explorer, then press ok.
+It should open it up.
+You can also use 3rd-Party tools to unzip it.
-###### 4. Click "WinBatchX".
+###### 4. Click "WinBatchX.bat".
 It will start up, setting a number of variables while retriving updates.
-All of the batch files, batch plugins and the update are scanned by the command line from Windows Security.
+After the updates, all the batch files, iamges, and the update .zip package is scanned by your local Windows Defender / Security command line utility.
 ###### 5. The password is always "bes".
 (The owner of WinBatchX's first name)

 ###### **Follow these directions if you are on build 1564 or higher**